Fluffy-Cookie/automatic-potato/readme.txt

 also attach the blend file and textures...(will do)

-can all add their gmails?? we can try g-chat... k https://mail.google.com/chat
+can all add their gmails?? we can try g-chat... (adwaitssingh@gmail.com) https://mail.google.com/chat